Idealist logoidealist

 When major health issues arise

-Whether you deal with a chronic condition or simply run into the unanticipated, you might face a medical emergency.
-And as you may know, emergencies are where insurance really pays for itself.
-Out-of-pocket hospital bills can run into the thousands.
+There may be times when you face a medical emergency, start dealing with a chronic condition, or simply run into the unanticipated.
+And as you may know, emergencies are where insurance really pays for itself, especially when out-of-pocket hospital bills run into the thousands.

 With or without insurance, it’s best to have a plan in case major health issues come up.
 Research doctors, clinics, and hospitals near you that offer low-cost services or charge patients on a sliding scale.
 Stash some money in a medical emergency fund if you’re able to do so.